hemanth622/Attendence_Tracker/README.md

 # College Attendance Tracker

-A simple web application to help students track their college attendance and maintain the required 75% attendance rate.
+A React-based web application to help students track their college attendance and maintain the required 75% attendance rate.

 ## ⚠️ COPYRIGHT NOTICE ⚠️